Great Ocean Road: Construction

-Completion and early usage
+Completion and early use

-On 18 March 1922 the section from Eastern View to Lorne was officially opened with celebrations.
-However it was then closed from 10 May 1922 for further work; opening again on 21 December along with tolls to recoup construction costs.
-The charge, payable at Eastern View, was two shillings for motor cars, and 10 shillings for wagons with more than two horses.
+On 18 March 1922, the section from Eastern View to Lorne was officially opened, with celebrations.
+However, it was then closed from 10 May 1922 for further work, opening again on 21 December, along with tolls to help recoup construction costs.
+The charge, payable at the Eastern View toll gate, was two shillings for motor cars, and 10 shillings for wagons with more than two horses.

 In November 1932, the section from Lorne to Apollo Bay was finished, bringing the road to completion.
-The road was officially opened with Victoria's Lieutenant-Governor Sir William Irvine holding a ceremony near Lorne's Grand Pacific Hotel, and the road subsequently being acknowledged as the world's largest war memorial.
+It was officially opened by Victoria's Lieutenant-Governor Sir William Irvine, during a ceremony near the Grand Pacific Hotel at Lorne, and the road has subsequently been acknowledged as the world's largest war memorial.
 At the time, The Age commented, "In the face of almost insurmountable odds, the Great Ocean Road has materialised from a dream or 'wild-cat scheme', as many dubbed it, into concrete reality".
 Although Hitchcock had died of heart disease on 22 August 1932, before the road was completed, his car was driven behind the governor's in the procession along the road during the opening ceremony.
-A memorial was constructed in his name on the road at Mount Defiance, near Lorne, and he is still affectionately considered the Father of the Road.
+A memorial in his name was constructed on the road at Mount Defiance, near Lorne, and he is generally considered to be the Father of the Road.

-In its original state, the road was considered a formidable drive, fitting only a single vehicle comfortably at a time.
-Areas with sheer cliffs would be most hazardous, with only few places for drivers to pull over to allow others to proceed in the opposite direction; for £5, any "public-spirited citizen" could request that a crossover be cut into the road.
-On 2 October 1936, the road was handed to the State Government; with the deed for the road presented to the Victorian Premier at a ceremony at the Cathedral Rock toll gate.
-It was at this time that the tolls were also removed.
+In its original state, the road was considered a formidable drive, comfortably accommodating only a single vehicle at a time.
+Areas with sheer cliffs were the most hazardous, with only few places where drivers could pull over to allow others to proceed in the opposite direction.
+For £5, any "public-spirited citizen" could request that a crossover be cut into the road.
+On 2 October 1936, the road was handed to the State Government, with the deed for the road being presented to the Victorian Premier at a ceremony at the Cathedral Rock toll gate.
+Tolls were removed at that time.